nigelwhite/52ca/readmeNW.txt

+ON LIVE: delete field resource type_old (and all its data)

+16.4.19 Got entity browser to insert fields from Resource node.
+Next: change icon in toolbar, hide fields and show again on click, icon to show "can expand".
+Style classes resource-xyz-embedded for title author and summary.

 15.4.19 changed Resource Type to a taxonomy.
 Resources types listed on a Resource need to connect to the resource page at /resources.
 This is a view and should filter by the category selected.
 Failed so far.

 6.3.19 transferred from lando to ddev as lando kept losing drush